SteeltoeOSS/Samples/FreddysBBQ/README.md

 ## Add MySQL Order Database

-First you will need to create a new MySql service for our .NET version of the Order REST API service.
+First you will need to create a new MySql service for our .NET version of the `Order REST API` service.
 Run the following commands:
 ```
 cf create-service p-mysql 100mb mysql-orders
 ```
-## Update admin-portal SSO Setting
+## Update admin-portal SSO Settings
 Next, we have to make one small change to `Redirect URIs` for the admin-portal component in the SSO dashboard.
 To do this we need to access the `SSO` service dashboard.
 In order to access the dashboard, run the following command and go to the URL listed in `Dashboard` property:

 ```